adammia/MakeYourAppMaterial/README.md

 # MakeYourAppMaterial
 XYZreader app: Practicing material desing in a given project.
-This XYZreader app (Project 5.) for Udacity's Android Developer Nanodegree by Google.
+This XYZreader app (Project 5.) made for Udacity's Android Developer Nanodegree by Google.
 For education purposes only!
 ## Demo

 ### Pictures